Petalzu/Petalzu/README.md

 ### Hi there 👋
 +I am a student majoring in data science and I will upload my Python project to GitHub to share with you.I hope to meet like-minded people here.
-We can help each other and achieve each other.
 +
 +"Facing fear ,create the future" is my motto.I hope it will help you.
 <!--